Conjugate Direction Methods Under Inconsistent Systems: Inconsistent Systems

 As a result, since $\f{p}_{k-1} \in \krylov{A}{b}{k}$ and $\f{p}_{k-1} \neq \f{0}$, we can write $ \f{p}_{k-1} = \sum_{i=0}^{k-1} c_{i}\f{A}^{i}\f{b} $ and at least one $c_{j}$ must be non-zero.
 Hence, $\f{0} = \f{Ap}_{k-1} = \sum_{i=0}^{k-1} c_{i}\f{A}^{i+1}\f{b}$, which implies $\dim(\krylov{A}{b}{k+1}) = \dim(\krylov{A}{b}{k})$, and so we must have $k = g$. \end{proof}

 \begin{remark} There is a subtlety in how the grade of $ \f{b} $ with respect to $ \f{A} $ is reflected in the total number of iterations before termination.
-If $ \f{b} \in \Range(\f{A}) $, CG terminates when $ k = g $ (\cref{prop:convergence_consistent,lem:pg=0_consistent}), while for $ \f{b} \notin \Range(\f{A}) $, the termination occurs at $ k = g-1 $ (\cref{thm:cg:Ap}).
-However, in both cases, the total number of iterations is determined by the number of non-zero $\f{b}$-relevant eigenvalues\footnote{These are distinct eigenvalues whose corresponding eigenspace is not entirely orthogonal to $ \f{b} $; see \cite{liu2022newton} for more details} of $\f{A}$.
+If $ \f{b} \in \Range(\f{A}) $, CG terminates when $ k = g $ (\cref{fact:convergence_consistent,fact:pg=0_consistent}), while for $ \f{b} \notin \Range(\f{A}) $, the termination occurs at $ k = g-1 $ (\cref{lem:cg:Ap}).
+However, in both cases, the total number of iterations is determined by the number of non-zero $\f{b}$-relevant eigenvalues\footnote{These are distinct eigenvalues whose corresponding eigenspace is not entirely orthogonal to $ \f{b} $; see the work \cite{liu2022newton} for more details} of $\f{A}$.
 Indeed, suppose $ \f{b} \notin \Range(\f{A}) $ and consider its decomposition as in \cref{eq:orth_decomp}.
 Let $g$ and $\tilde{g}$ denote the grade of $\f{b}$ and $\tilde{\f{b}}$, respectively, with respect to $\f{A}$.
 CG$(\f{A}, \ft{b})$ and CG$(\f{A}, \f{b})$ terminate after $\tilde{g}$ and $g - 1$ iterations, respectively.
-On the other hand, noting that $ \ft{b} $ is orthogonal to the eigenspace corresponding to the zero eigenvalue of $ \f{A} $, for any eigenvector $ \f{v} $ of $ \f{A} $, we have
+On the other hand, noting that $ \ft{b} $ is orthogonal to the eigenspace corresponding to the zero eigenvalues of $ \f{A} $, for any eigenvector $ \f{v} $ of $ \f{A} $, we have

 That is, the number of $\f{b}$-relevant eigenvalues is exactly one more than the number of $\ft{b}$-relevant ones.
-As a result, from \cite[Lemma 1]{liu2022newton} it follows that $\tilde{g} = g - 1$, which implies that both situations result in precisely the same number of iterations. \end{remark}
+As a result, from Lemma 1 in the work of Liu and Roosta\cite{liu2022newton}, it follows that $\tilde{g} = g - 1$, which implies that both situations result in precisely the same number of iterations. \end{remark}

-\cref{thm:cg:Ar} implies that, for inconsistent systems, CG's output might not necessarily correspond to any familiar class of solutions.
-Once $ k=g-1 $, by \cref{thm:cg:Ap}, $\alpha_{g-1}$ is no longer well-defined and the update direction $\f{p}_{g-1}$ is not used.
+\cref{thm:cg:Ar} implies that, for inconsistent systems, CG's output might not necessarily correspond to any solutions.
+Once $ k=g-1 $, by \cref{lem:cg:Ap}, $\alpha_{g-1}$ is no longer well-defined and the update direction $\f{p}_{g-1}$ is not used.
 One may na\"{i}vely attempt to construct $\f{x}_g = \f{x}_{g-1} + \alpha\f{p}_{g-1}$ for some suitable $\alpha$ in an effort to recover a normal solution.
 However, for any such update $\f{x}_g = \f{x}_{g-1} + \alpha\f{p}_{g-1}$, we have $\f{r}_g = \f{r}_{g-1}$, and hence by \cref{thm:cg:Ar}, $ \f{x}_{g} $ cannot be a normal solution.
-Nonetheless, we now show that a modification to CG theoretically allow for the recovery of the pseudo-inverse solution in inconsistent settings.
+Nonetheless, we now show that a modification to CG theoretically allows for the recovery of the pseudo-inverse solution in inconsistent settings.